taylorc1009/CPP-Cavern-Path-Finding/README.md

 # Cavern Path Finding
-An Artificial Intelligence project given by Edinburgh Napier University to find a pathway through a cavern with x amount paths.
+An Artificial Intelligence project given by Edinburgh Napier University to find a pathway through a cavern with N amount paths.

 This application utilizes the A* search algorithm to find the best possible path through a series of caverns, each of which have their own (x, y) coordinates.